AntoGrd/PLS-Regression/README.md

 The last tab of our RShiny Application concerns plots we did for our project.

-You can see below a example of our plots
+You can see below an example of our plots